 This post was originally published on March 23, 2018.

-Posted In Clear Lake, Detroit Lakes, Dickinson, Faces of Sanford Health, Grand Forks, Health Care Heroes, Jackson, Jamestown, Luverne, Mayville, Minot, Mt.
-Lake, People & Culture, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Veterans, Wahpeton, Webster, Westbrook, Windom
+Posted In Clear Lake, Detroit Lakes, Dickinson, Faces of Sanford Health, Grand Forks, Health Care Heroes, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, People & Culture, Physicians and APPs, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Veterans, Wahpeton, Webster, Westbrook, Windom